bakpakin/Fennel/reference.md

 This is useful when you want to perform a series of steps, any of which could fail.
 The `catch` clause lets you keep all your error handling in one place.
-Note that there are two ways to indicate failure in Fennel and Lua;
-using the `assert`/`error` functions or returning nil followed by some data representing the failure.
+Note that there are two ways to indicate failure in Fennel and Lua: using the `assert`/`error` functions or returning nil followed by some data representing the failure.
 This form only works on the latter, but you can use `pcall` to transform `error` calls into values.